Culture of California: Public universities and colleges

 The University of California, Berkeley is the flagship school of the University of California system.

-California offers a three-tier system of public postsecondary education:
+California offers a three-tier system of public postsecondary education.

 The preeminent research university system in the state is the University of California (UC), which employs more Nobel Prize laureates than any other institution in the world, and is considered one of the world's finest public university systems.
 There are nine general UC campuses (most notably at Berkeley and Los Angeles), and a number of specialized campuses in the UC system.

 The California State University (CSU) system has over 400,000 students, making it the largest university system in the United States.
-It is the oldest public institution of higher learning in the State of California, and is intended to accept the top one-third (1/3) of high school students.
-The CSU campuses were originally separately-established normal schools, but are now organized in a comprehensive university system, awarding Bachelor's, Master's, and Doctoral degrees.
+It is the oldest public institution of higher learning in the State of California, and is intended to accept the top one-third of high school students.
+The CSU campuses were originally separately-established normal schools, but are now organized in a comprehensive university system, awarding machelor's, master's, and doctoral degrees.

 The California Community Colleges system provides lower division courses.
 It is composed of 115 colleges, serving a student population of over 2.9 million.